All articles

 The CAMPING-CAR PARK network

-• Over 500 locations in France and Europe
+• More than 500 areas in France and Europe

-Thanks to Camping-Car Parkyou can keep your freedom of movement while traveling legally.
+Thanks to Camping-Car Park areas, you can maintain your freedom of movement while traveling legally.

-If you are camping in a tolerated area (and these are increasingly rare) :
+If you camp in a tolerated area (and these are increasingly rare):

 • Leave no trace

-• Don't take out any equipment (tables, awnings, etc.)
+• Do not take out any equipment (tables, awning...)

 In summary

-Wild camping is largely forbidden in France.
-Between national regulations and municipal by-laws, it's hard to find an authorized spot.
-To avoid unpleasant surprises, you should opt for serviced areas: comfort, safety, legality.
+Wild camping is largely prohibited in France.
+Between national regulations and municipal decrees, it's becoming tricky to find a spot where it's allowed.
+To avoid any unpleasant surprises, stick to designated sites – they offer comfort, security and legality.

 Jean-Alexis Lemieux